aelzeiny/airflow-aws-executors/readme.md

     To change the parameters used to run a task in Batch, the user can overwrite the path to specify another python dictionary.
 More documentation can be found in the `Extensibility` section below.
     * **default**: airflow_aws_executors.conf.BATCH_SUBMIT_JOB_KWARGS
+* `adopt_task_instances`
+    * **description**: Boolean flag.
+If set to True, the executor will try to adopt orphaned task instances from a SchedulerJob shutdown event (for example when a scheduler container is re-deployed or terminated).
+    If set to False (default), the executor will terminate all active AWS Batch Jobs when the scheduler shuts down.
+    More documentation can be found in the [airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html#scheduler-tuneables).
+    * **default**: False
 #### ECS & FARGATE
 `[ecs_fargate]`
 * `region`